 Mulch insulates & protects the soil – This is essential for reducing the impact of very hot or very cold weather on your plants’ roots.
 It will also help prevent evaporation and, in very cold areas, will stop the ground from freezing if the temperature falls below zero.

-Mulching will help stop weeds – Weeds are a gardeners worst energy.
+Mulching will help stop weeds – Weeds are a gardeners worst enemy.
 If you’ve got a vegetable garden or a flower garden with small plants, you will find that you have to weed regularly just to prevent them from being overtaken.
 Weeding takes time, and not everyone has enough time to spend hours in the garden every week.
 Mulching around the bottom of your plants will reduce the amount of weeds growing by preventing germination and by smothering any seeds that do germinate.

 Mulching will make your garden healthy – If you use the right kind of mulch, you will find that your garden’s health will improve dramatically with mulching.
 Mulch provides food for worms and good soil microbes.
 It releases nutrients into the soil, and prevents erosion of healthy soil.